Mutually Unbiased Bases in Composite Dimensions -- A Review: Rigorous results: Composite dimensions

+More generally, a set of $\mu$ MU bases is called \emph{extendible }if it can be enlarged by adding at least one further MU basis, and \emph{unextendible} otherwise.
 To distinguish between different types of unextendibility we will use the following terminology. \begin{defn} A set of $\mu$ MU bases in $\mathbb{C}^{d}$ is s\emph{trongly unextendible} if there exists no additional vector unbiased to any of the $\mu$ bases.
 A set of $\mu$ MU bases in $\mathbb{C}^{d}$, constructed by partitioning a unitary operator basis $\mathcal{C}$ (see Sec.~\ref{subsec:Maximally-commuting-unitary}) into $\mu$ commuting classes, is \emph{weakly unextendible} if none of the remaining elements of $\mathcal{C}$ form an additional commuting class containing $d$ elements. \end{defn} We have already discussed (indirectly) weakly unextendible MU bases in the form of nice MU bases when $d\notin\mathbb{PP}$ (see Thm.~\ref{thm:niceerrorbasis} of Sec.~\ref{subsec:Nice-error-bases}).
 For prime and prime-power dimensions, several constructions of weakly and strongly unextendible MU bases are known.
 For example, the Heisenberg-Weyl group, which forms a nice error basis (cf. Sec.~\ref{subsec:Nice-error-bases}), is partitioned by Mandayam \textit{et al. }\citep{mandayam13} (and later by Garcia and López \citep{garcia21}) into unextendible maximally commuting classes (i.e., classes for which no other commuting class can be constructed from the remaining group elements), resulting in sets of weakly unextendible MU bases for $n$-qubit systems, with $n=2,3,4,5$.

 More generally, for an even number of $n=2m$ qubits, Grassl \citep{grassl16} shows there exists a weakly unextendible set of $(2^{m}+1)$ MU bases.
 This observation is based on a connection between weakly unextendible MU bases and maximal symplectic partial spreads \citep{thas16}.
 Other examples of maximal symplectic partial spreads, and therefore weakly unextendible MU bases, for various even and odd prime-power dimensions are listed in \citep{grassl16,kantor17}.
 Thas \citep{thas16} uses symplectic partial spreads to find sets of weakly unextendible MU bases for all dimensions $d=p^{2},$ with $p\in\mathbb{P}$.